GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mupdf-js.rst

 Colors
 ----------

 Colors are specified as arrays with the appropriate number of components for the :ref:`color space<mutool_run_javascript_api_colorspace>`.
-Each number is a floating point between `0` and `1` for the color value.
+Each number is a floating point between `0` and `1` for the component value.

 Therefore colors are represented as an array of up to 4 component values.